RunestoneInteractive/httlads/_sources/Statistics/cs2_adding_data_in_google_sheets.rst

 - How can we compute an average for the countries that are in the same region?

 1. Let's start by first sorting the data by region.
-Select Column A and then from the menu select Data -> Sort sheet by column B, A -> Z.
+Select Column A and then from the menu select Data -> Sort sheet by column A, A -> Z.

 2. Use the ``UNIQUE`` function to create a table of the unique region names.
 In Cell ``B193`` use the ``UNIQUE`` function and find the different names for the regions.
 The ``UNIQUE`` function returns a list of unique values in a range.